eGovPDX/portlandor/web/modules/custom/portland_migrations/README.md

 After editing an existing migration, you need to run `lando drush cr` before it will pick up the changes.

+If the migration reports that any items failed, you can see what the failed items were with `lando drush mmsg`

 ### Rolling back migrations

 To roll back a migration, use the `migrate:rollback [migration_name]` command, and roll back migrations in the reverse order than they were originally rolled.